-STEP 2: CREATE

-Emergency Survival Kit
+STEP 2: CREATE Emergency Survival Kit

 In most emergencies you should be able to stay in your home.
 Plan to be able to look after yourself and your household for at least three days or more.
+Thought should be given to keeping a sufficient

 Assemble and maintain your emergency survival items for your home as well as a portable getaway kit in case you have to leave in a hurry.
-You should also have essential emergency items in your workplace and in your car.
+You should